 - 10 drops frankincense essential oil (optional)

-- Cover and let warm for 12 hours at 100 degrees.
+Add olive oil to small crockpot and place herbs in and stir.
+Cover and let warm for 12 hours at 100 degrees.
 The oil should take on some of the color and odor of the herbs when infused.

-- Add the essential oil and 10 ml of vitamin E and stir for two minutes.
+When your oil is ready, pour through a strainer into a glass pitcher.
+Add the essential oil and 10 ml of vitamin E and stir for two minutes.

-- When you’re ready to make your salve, use a double boiler to melt the beeswax (approx. 145 degrees).
+When you’re ready to make your salve, use a double boiler to melt the beeswax (approx. 145 degrees).
 Pour the wax into the infused oil and stir, then pour into containers and cap when cool.

 Apply salve to lipomas twice daily.
 You can also add 4 droppers of 1000 mg full-spectrum CBD oil to boost the salve.

 BONUS: This salve is safe to lick.

 Slow And Steady Wins The Race With Lipomas